pbaja/SteamJar/.github/README.md

 # Usage
 - *Optionally* Press `Refresh games` button to search for games
 - Enable or disable shortcuts.
-Disabled shortcuts will be removed.
+Disabled shortcuts will be removed when saved
 You can enable all by clicking on the `Enable all` button
 - *Optionally* Click on the `Download images` button to download missing grid images
 - Exit Steam if you haven't already